 - The primary endpoint,

-https://cwobject.com, for use when running outside of a CoreWeave cluster. - The LOTA endpoint,
+https://cwobject.com, for use outside a CoreWeave cluster. - The LOTA endpoint,

-http://cwlota.com, for use when running inside a CoreWeave cluster.
+http://cwlota.com, for use inside a CoreWeave cluster.
 The LOTA endpoint routes to the LOTA path for best performance.

 Set the primary endpoint for local development - The primary endpoint,